madl3x/x-scara/firmware/GCODES.md

 **X-SCARA** will home the *Z axis* just like any other printer.

 For the X and Y axis (currently) the firmware will set the home location in place, to the current machine position, without moving or checking endstops.
+Make sure the machine si set to (0,0) before calling `G28` or `G28 XY`.

 M665 - Set X-SCARA settings
 ----